sebastianbenoit/snap-bisect/README.md

 # snap-bisect
-A tool to jump between OpenBSD snapshots, bisecting them to find first appearance of a bug
+Use binary search to find the OpenBSD snapshot that introduced a bug.